5 Home Showing Tips All Home Sellers Need to Know

 Don’t Remove Furniture from the Home

-When selling a home, some homeowners think it’s better to remove their furniture from the home to buyers have a “blank slate” to envision themselves living there.
-This is often because they think their decor choices are distracting to buyers; as if the color of a sofa takes away from the home.
+When selling a home, some homeowners think it’s better to remove their furniture from the home so prospective buyers have a “blank slate” to envision themselves living there.
+This line of thinking is buyers find their decor choices distracting; as if the sofa’s color takes away from the home.

-• Giving buyers ideas for how they can decorate the home with their own furniture
+- Giving buyers ideas for how they can decorate the home with their furniture

-• Providing a scene of scale and flow often missing in photos or empty rooms
+- Providing a sense of scale and flow often missing in photos or empty rooms

 Partially Fill Closets

-For many home buyers, a priority in a new home is storage space so they pay special attention to closets.
+For many potential home buyers, a priority in a new home is storage space so they pay special attention to closets.
 To show off a home’s closet space, don’t fill them to capacity.
-This makes it hard to determine just how much is in a closet.
-Instead, fill it halfway so there is empty space.
+Overstuffed closets make it hard to determine how much room is in a linen or bedroom closet.
+Instead, fill it halfway so there is some empty space.
 This way, buyers can clearly see what is stored in the filled half and envision how much the closets can hold when they’re completely full.

 Choose Neutral Paint Colors